UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/EGY.md

 **Cost**.
 The cost might vary from one region to the other, but below is a list of expenses to consider.
 (These expenses listed are based on Egypt's context in 2022)

-- A qualitative/human-centered design researcher ($9,300)
+- A qualitative/human-centered design researcher ($9,300, for a UNV volunteer)
 - Rent a room or community space to run the interviews and focus groups ($60)
 - Transportation & compensation for participants ($5/per person)
 - Transportation costs and accommodation for facilitating team ($150)